vcz-fr/Website/skills.md

 ## Abilities

 Technologically speaking, I am agnostic.
 I don't believe in one universally best technology stack.
-Fundamentally, the underlying design processes are similar so it would not make sense to reject some because they contain noisy, old-school or proprietary elements.
+Fundamentally, the underlying design processes are similar so rejecting some technology based on hype, age or for being proprietary would not make a lot of sense.
+Technology is a tool to reach a business outcome and some tools are more efficient, that's all.

 </div>